 ”.

 18 On the date as at which this compilation was prepared, the Biosecurity and Agriculture Management (Repeal and Consequential Provisions) Act 2007 s.
-27 and 30-33 had not come into operation.
+27 and 30-33 (as amended by the Agriculture and Related Sources Protection Amendment Act 2010 s.
+60 and 61) had not come into operation.
 They read as follows:

-“

 Division 6 — Agriculture and Related Resources Protection Act 1976